Table of contents

 2. Set timeframes and deadlines

 Specify realistic timeframes and deadlines for fulfilling obligations.
-Make sure to clearly state the details of each obligation.
+Make sure to clearly state the details of each obligation, including when they must be completed.
+This helps prevent misunderstandings about timing and ensures all parties have clear expectations.

 3. Use specific language